zaiisao/Documentation/en/cloud-recording/token_server_java.md

 > Skip this step if you just want to take a quick look at how a token is generated.
 5. Right click **/java/src/io/agora/sample/RtcTokenBuilderSample.java** and choose **Run as a Java application**.

-  *Your token is printed in your terminal window.*
+  *Your RTC token is printed in your terminal window.*